jordannholmes/FinalProject/README.md

 1) Reads the input file of the OriginalData.txt provided by Github.

 2) Recognizes and removes single semicolons, double semicolons, blank spaces, and presence of "N/A".
+But for the purpose of this project#For the purposes of this project, and after running RStudio analysis, it has been decided that we will keep lines with ;; and NA in order to find more Genus.Species within our original dataset to be anaylyzed.

 3) Creates a table of user-specified relevant ecological information for each unique species or genus.